Stewart Bell, PLLC Wants You to Be Safe This Thanksgiving

 Skip the Sales and Travel Home on Friday.
 When heading back home, Sunday and Friday are the best options for avoiding excessive traffic.
 Although most people are expected to be out-and-about for Black Friday deals, the majority of them will be on roadways very early, meaning there will be less traffic on the highways come mid-morning Friday.

-If you or someone you love has been injured in a car accident while traveling during the Thanksgiving season, contact the experienced car accident lawyer s at The Bell Law Firm today.
+If you or someone you love has been injured in a car accident while traveling during the Thanksgiving season, contact the experienced car accident lawyer s at Stewart Bell, PLLC today.